 Trump tests negative for coronavirus: White House physician

-United States President Donald Trump has tested negative for the novel coronavirus, the White House physician said.
-Trump had taken the coronavirus test on Friday night.
+US President Donald Trump has tested negative for the novel coronavirus, the White House physician said, hours after his administration declared the COVID-19 pandemic a national emergency on Friday.
+Trump, 73, had taken the coronavirus test on Friday night.
 The results came out in less than 24 hours.

 "Last night, after an in-depth discussion with the President regarding the COVID-19 test, he elected to proceed.
 This evening, I received confirmation that the test is negative," Dr Sean Conley, the presidential physician, said in a memorandum to White House Press Secretary Stephanie Grisham on Saturday.
 "One week after having dinner with the Brazilian delegation in Mar-a-Lago, the President remains symptom-free," he said.

-"I have been in the daily contact with the CDC (Center for Disease Control) and the White House Task Force, and we are encouraging the implementation of all their best practices for exposure reduction and transmission mitigation," Conley added..
+"I have been in the daily contact with the CDC (Center for Disease Control) and the White House Task Force, and we are encouraging the implementation of all their best practices for exposure reduction and transmission mitigation," Conley added.
+Trump had resisted being tested for the virus that has killed at least 51 Americans and infected over 2,500 others.
+The deadly novel coronavirus has claimed over 5,300 lives and infected more than 142,000 people across 135 countries and territories, with the World Health Organisation describing the outbreak a pandemic on Wednesday.

+As part of the precautionary measure to stop the deadly disease from spreading, doctors are advising people to avoid shaking hands.
+Trump considered to be a germophobic and not a good supporter of shaking hands over the past few days has been seen shaking hands with people.

+"Why are you shaking hands, sir?” a reporter asked Trump during a White House news conference Saturday afternoon.
+President Trump defended his habit of shaking hands, saying this is a cultural habit that is tough to be done away with.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)